nathanzan0310/database/README.md

 Bugs: None to my knowledge after extensive testing

 Program structure: I implemented fine-grained locking in db.c.
-I made all required functions thread-safe.
+I also implemented the required functions in server.c in a way that is threadsafe.
 In main of server.c, I blocked SIGPIPE and set up the listener and signal thread before I coded my mini-shell.
 If EOF is received, the server will terminate cleanly with the code that I set up after the command while loop.